hamersaw/cqdb/README.md

 ##TODO
 - need quoted fields in parser
+- change flag for listen-ip to 'i' from 'l'
 - add status command to client to can get back information about the cluster(# of nodes and tokens, amount of data, etc...)
 - all kinds of error handling - there's essentially none currently
+- create new client application to match a csv file and output the results